XianDAO-Labs/huangting-protocol/README.md

 > For carbon-based humans, silicon-based AI Agents, and embodied robots alike —
 > attain the wisdom and power of TrueSelf Governance.

+If you're interested in apprenticeship or collaboration with the author, feel free to reach out via WeChat: **mengguangwu12**

 ---

 ## HuangtingFlux: MCP Integration Guide